 The pool then uses its payment to get reinsurance placement for its losses.

-Additionally, they assume an equivalent amount of risks from all the actuarial partners of the pool.
+Additionally, they assume an equivalent amount of risks from all the pool's actuarial partners.
 The pool mitigates risk in commercial activities.
-Furthermore, a captive insurance manager is the one who sets up a risk pool.
-The captive insurance management is responsible for making sure that the pool is economically stable.
-Also, the captive insurance management partners provide timely and accurate reporting to the actuarial partners.
+Furthermore, a captive insurance manager sets up a risk pool.
+The captive insurance management is responsible for ensuring that the pool is economically stable.
+The captive insurance management partners also provide timely and accurate reporting to the actuarial partners.

-In addition, they should have full underwriting control.
-It is also essential that they keep the pool financially strong.
-In risk pooling, no single member should take precedence over other members.
-Also, the risk pool must ensure even risk distribution.
-Adequate risk distribution is one of the advantages of strategic risk management.
+In addition, they should have full underwriting control and keep the pool financially strong.
+In risk pooling, no single member should take precedence over others.
+The pool must also ensure even risk distribution, one advantage of strategic risk management.

 Also, some captive insurance best practices are: